 Brushing and flossing aren’t the most fun activities kids could be doing.
 Even many adults skip out on flossing, and sometimes brushing even when they know better.
 More the reason to have good oral hygiene habits instilled from a young age.

 Different techniques work on different kids.
 So you may need to try a couple of these tips before one work.
 It is also important to supervise brushing until they are 8 or 9.
 Kids have a tendency to miss certain areas, like the inside surface and important back molars.

 This can be done by making a song out of brushing, brushing to their favorite song, letting them pick their own toothbrush and toothpaste, and/or having a good time brushing with them.
 Be a good role model and show them how fun it is to brush your own teeth by laughing and singing while brushing and flossing.
 It will make them think they are missing out on a good time and want to join the fun

 2) Let your child be independent

 Some children don’t like things being done for them and to them.
 They like to do things on their own.
 However, if they’re young they will still need adult supervision and help to brush properly.
 To help them exert their independence, have them brush your teeth and then help them brush theirs.
-Also using the plaque disclosing mouthwashes to show were the plaque and food is on their teeth can help.
-After they attempt to remove the plaque, but fail to remove all of it, you can step in and ask if you can show them remove all of it.
+Also using the plaque disclosing mouthwashes to show where the plaque and food are on their teeth can help.
+After they attempt to remove the plaque but fail to remove all of it, you can step in and ask if you can show them remove all of it.
 The plaque disclosing rinses can be found at pharmacies and dental offices.

 3) Be a role model